saylesss88/nix-book/src/installation/encrypted_manual.md

 git clone https://github.com/saylesss88/my-flake.git
 ```

-- I prefer `helix` here as it's defaults are great. (i.e., auto closing brackets
+I prefer `helix` here as it's defaults are great. (i.e., auto closing brackets
 and much more)

-- I've moved away from trying to configure `sops` pre install, it adds
+If you choose to use the starter repo you won't need to run the next command as
-  unnecessary complexity to a minimal install in my opinion.
+it is already populated in the repo.

-- If you click on the layout you want then click the `Raw` button near the top,
+If you click on the layout you want then click the `Raw` button near the top,
-  then copy the url and use it in the following command:
+then copy the `url` and use it in the following command:

 ```bash
 cd /tmp
 curl https://raw.githubusercontent.com/nix-community/disko/refs/heads/master/example/luks-btrfs-subvolumes.nix -o /tmp/disk-config.nix
 ```

-- The above curl command is to the `luks-btrfs-subvolumes.nix` layout.
+The above curl command is to the `luks-btrfs-subvolumes.nix` layout.

 5. Make Necessary changes, I prepared mine for impermanence with the following: